What is Osha Root?

+There are many medicinal osha root benefits.
 One of the health benefits of osha root is that it also contains a number of volatile oils including camphor.
-Osha Root supports a healthy immune system and associated mucous membranes, and has a particular affinity for the respiratory system.
+Osha root supports a healthy immune system and associated mucous membranes, and has a particular affinity for the respiratory system.
 A powerful anti-viral and anti-bacterial agent, osha root in a tincture form should be one of the staples in the herbal medicine cabinet for respiratory ailments.

 Osha Root is Used for Respiratory Ailments

 Osha root can help alleviate various breathing concerns in a number of capacities.
 Osha root helps clear mucus from the sinuses and lungs by increasing expectoration—this relieves congestion and makes breathing easier.

 Osha root also increases blood circulation to the lungs, which increases dilation during constriction.
 For this reason, it is of particular interest as a support mechanism for certain lung conditions, asthma, and allergies.
 The bronchodilating effect is compounded by osha root's ability to help the efficacy of the lungs by increasing oxygen utilization and uptake in the body.
 It is believed the increased blood oxygenation is facilitated by an increase in gas exchange through the alveoli in the lungs.
 In simpler terms, osha root helps one to take deeper breaths.